kudobuilder/kudo.dev/content/docs/features.md

 ### How to enable validation?

 For now, this feature is experimental thus disabled by default.
-If you want to enable admission webhook on your KUDO installation, you need to run `kudo init --enable-validation` command which installs KUDO into your cluster with admission webhook enabled.
+If you want to enable admission webhook on your KUDO installation, you need to run `kudo init --webhook=InstanceValidation` command which installs KUDO into your cluster with admission webhook enabled.

-If you already have KUDO installed, you can run `kudo init --enable-validation -o yaml --dry-run` to get the kubernetes resources needed for installation and then apply them to the cluster via `kubectl apply -f`.
+If you already have KUDO installed, you can run `kudo init --webhook=InstanceValidation -o yaml --dry-run` to get the kubernetes resources needed for installation and then apply them to the cluster via `kubectl apply -f`.

 Be aware that **KUDO admission webhook has a dependency on cert-manager 0.11 or higher**.
 You have to have cert-manager installed in your cluster prior to installing the webhook for everything to work.
 To install, follow the [instructions in the docs](https://cert-manager.io/docs/installation/).